| |

-The copper trial and case are now in the possession of the Eric P. Newman Numismatic Education Foundation.
+The piece was offered as a copper trial to A. Kosoff (Numismatic Gallery) in an 11/14/46 invoice by B.G.
+Johnson but was returned.
+The coin and the case are now in the possession of the Eric P. Newman Numismatic Education Foundation.

 For additional information on this piece, we recommend the article "A Forgotten Nickel & Its Companions" by Jeff Reichenberger in the September 2011 edition of the Numismatist.